ccmpbll/ccmpbll.github.io/index.md

 While this space may not be flashy, it's a place where I can express my passion for continuous learning, creating, and problem-solving.

+Check out the links on the left for other places you can find my work.

 Thanks for stopping by!

 ## Current interests: